SystemsApproach/ops/lifecycle.rst

-simple taxonomy, but our view is that Regression tests are designed to ensure that a bug is not re-introduced into the code once it has been identified and fixed, meaning it is a common *source* of new tests that can be added to Unit, Smoke, or Integration, Performance, or Soak tests.
+simple taxonomy, but our view is that Regression tests are designed to ensure that a bug is not re-introduced into the code once it has been identified and fixed, meaning it is a common *source* of new tests that can be added to Unit, Smoke, Integration, Performance, or Soak tests.
 Most tests, in practice, are Regression tests, independent of where they run in the CI/CD pipeline.